 The semiconductor capital (manufacturing) equipment group has become highly concentrated over the past decade.
 Suppliers have consolidated, and the increasing cost of innovation have made it unaffordable to almost everybody, except the largest companies, to produce leading edge chips.
 The result of the increased industry concentration has been higher operating margins and free cash generation through the cycle.
 Despite this structural improvement, the businesses can still be quite volatile, as demand fluctuations for the semiconductor equipment are magnified by the already cyclical nature of underlying semiconductor demand.

-Lam Research's revenue growth over the last three years has been strong, averaging 26.7% annually.
-But as you can see below, last year has not been especially strong, with quarterly revenue growing from $4.22 billion to $5.27 billion.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+Lam Research's revenue growth over the last three years has been mediocre, averaging 15.6% annually.
+But as you can see below, its revenue declined from $5.07 billion in the same quarter last year to $3.48 billion.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-Lam Research reported an operating margin of 32.1% in Q2, up 0.1 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+Lam Research reported an operating margin of 30.1% in Q1, down 3.2 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Earnings, Cash & Competitive Moat

-Wall St analysts are expecting earnings per share to decline 27.5% over the next twelve months, although estimates are likely to change post earnings.
+Analysts covering Lam Research expect earnings per share to be relatively flat over the next 12 months, although estimates will likely change after earnings.

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Lam Research's free cash flow came in at $976.8 million in Q2, down 24.9% year on year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+Lam Research's free cash flow came in at $874.2 million in Q1, down 16.7% year on year.

-Lam Research's average return on invested capital (ROIC) over the last 5 years of 68% implies it has a strong competitive position and is able to invest in profitable growth over the long term.
+Lam Research's average return on invested capital (ROIC) of 64.8% over the last five years implies that it has a strong competitive position and was able to invest in profitable growth over time.

-Sporting a market capitalization of $66.4 billion, more than $4.58 billion in cash and with positive free cash flow over the last twelve months, we're confident that Lam Research has the resources it needs to pursue a high growth business strategy.
+Sporting a market capitalization of $85.9 billion, more than $5.16 billion in cash on hand, and positive free cash flow over the last 12 months, we believe that Lam Research is attractively positioned to invest in growth.

 Is Now The Time?